Jeric-X/SyncClipboard/docs/README_EN.md

 const showToastNotification = true
 // END    User Config
 ```
+Running in background, the script will download the remote text clipbaord automatically and set it to local clipboard.
-If satisfy any of the following conditions, text type of clipboard will be auto-synced.
+If satisfy any of the following conditions, upload is automatic.
+- The app is running in forground
 - Android 9 Pie or lower Android version
 - Use root-based tools like Magisk/Xposed to unlock the limition of clipboard operation in background.
 There are some references:
   - https://github.com/Kr328/Riru-ClipboardWhitelist